-At present, the Board has decided that the following classes of Shares may be issued:
+At present the Board has decided that the following classes of Shares may be issued:

-• eight classes of Shares ("J Shares", "I Shares", "P Shares", "R Shares", "S Shares", "M Shares", "N Shares" and "E Shares") that differ mainly in terms of fees, type of investor, minimum initial investment and holding amount and Sub-Funds into which they are issued (see Annex A).
+- Nine main classes of Shares (S Shares, U Shares, P Shares, I Shares, M Shares, N Shares, L Shares, E Shares and EM Shares) that differ mainly in terms of fees, type of investor and minimum initial investment and holding amount. - A Shares or D Shares.